 “Under the High Councillor Garesh!”
-The man’s voice rose higher, courage winning the battle against fear.
+The man’s voice rose higher, courage winning against fear.
 “Under the Prince himself – he shall not let you go unpunished.”

 Harsh rasping laughter sounded out.
-The old man’s face looked pained but he laughed defiantly on anyway.
-The thief would have admired it if there wasn’t work to do.
+The man looked pained but he chose defiance.
+The thief would have admired his spirit if there wasn’t still work to do.

 “We carry nothing but the Prince’s laws.
 He shall punish you for this.
 Your body shall hang on the gates of Emril city for the vultures to peck at.”

 “I think not.”
-With that the thief did the same to the old man as he had done to the driver.
-The courtier crumpled readily, his hands released from their clinging on the door, his frame falling in the dirt.
+With that the thief did to him as he had done to the driver.
+The old man crumpled readily, his hands released from the door, his frame falling in the dirt.

-Leaving the old man behind the thief bent his tall body forward and followed his sword into the carriage.
-Silk curtains billowed fitfully in the evening breeze.
-Cushions were thrown in disarray and the carriage lay empty of inhabitants, even of the treasure he’d hoped to find.
+Leaving the man behind, the thief determinedly followed the point of his sword into the carriage.
+The silk curtains billowed fitfully in the evening breeze; the cushions all thrown about in disarray.
+The carriage lay empty of inhabitants, empty of the treasure he’d hoped to find.

-He sheathed his sword and began picking up the cushions, throwing them in a pile, searching beneath them for anything of worth.
-His hands hit the wooden seat of the carriage repeatedly until they felt something cold, colder than wood.
-He drew from between cushions and blankets a silver box.
-Returning to the moonlight to examine it the thief recognized the royal crest, a desert wildcat like the Alakvalto’s of old had favoured when protection had been needed for the nomadic Reluwyn in the Tao desert.
-At least that was the legend that had become myth under Emril’s rule.
+He sheathed his sword and began picking up cushions, throwing them into a pile, searching for anything of worth.
+His hands hit the wooden seat, ran along it, until they felt something cold, colder than wood.
+He drew out a silver box.
+Returning to the moonlight to examine it, the thief recognized the royal crest: a desert wildcat, like the Alakvalto Shifters of old had favoured when protection had been needed in the Tao desert.
 Pausing only briefly to take this in, the thief turned to opening the box.

-Large archaic scrawls in old nomadic Reluwyn threaded their way across the pages,
+He broke it open seeing large archaic scrawls in old nomadic Reluwyn threading their way across the pages:

 Provinces of Emrilion,

-By royal proclamation, from the court of the Lord Prince Trevisian Alakvalto of the Kingdom of Emrilion, under the charge of Lord High Councillor Garesh, all Kingdoms loyal to Emrilion, the Reluwyn, Mier Elves, Chieftains and Radichi Warriors, are to cease all trade and communications with the Laowyn.
+By royal proclamation, from the court of the Lord Prince Trevisian Alakvalto of the Kingdom of Emrilion, under the charge of lord High Councillor Garesh, all Kingdoms loyal to Emrilion, the Reluwyn, Meir Elves, Chieftains and Radichi Warriors, are to cease all trade and communication with the Laowyn.